Prosecutors and the Future of Public Safety in St. Louis

 Join us for this important conversation, following in the footsteps of Future of Policing in St. Louis forum last year.
 Hear from regional prosecuting attorneys on how they see their role in the future of public safety in St. Louis.

-The hot spotlight of media attention on a public role such a prosecutor, where much of the work is behind legal barriers to transparency, can be both productive, leading to much needed changes, and difficult, as public perception is shaped by media narratives.
+The hot spotlight of media attention on prosecutors, where much of the work is behind legal barriers to transparency, can be both productive and challenging.
 The role of prosecuting attorneys takes on an even bigger significance against a wider background of criminal justice reform movements, including community policing, decarceration, and addiction and mental health treatment.

-- Jeff Jensen, U.S. Attorney for the Missouri Eastern District
+- Jeff Jensen, U.S. Attorney, Missouri Eastern District

 5:30-6:00 p.m. – Check-in/Networking